ParticularlyCALLED

 “It seems only the old are able to sit next to one another and not say anything and still feel content.
 The young, brash and impatient, must always break the silence.
 It is a waste, for silence is pure.
 Silence is holy.
 It draws people together because only those who are comfortable with each other can sit without speaking.” – Nicholas Sparks, The Notebook

-Silence in modern society is becoming increasingly avoided because we say we find it “boring” or “purposeless”.
-A “waste of time”.
+Silence is becoming increasingly avoided because people find it “boring” or a “waste of time”.
 However, we still talk about needing an “escape” from our busy lives.

-We know how to value “down time”, “alone time” and “time to recharge”.
+We know how to value “down time”, “alone time”, and vacations.
 But, how often are those times of relaxation filled with even more noise, just different noise than the noise we tried to leave behind?
 Different activity.
 Different, often even more, entertainment.
 All still noise, just different.

 vulnerability, strength quotes